shopware/docs/guides/plugins/plugins/administration/handling-media.md

 ## Overview

-The Shopware 6 Administration provides many components to work with media.
+The Shopware 6 Administration provides many components to work with, when it comes to handle media.
+For example, imagine you want to provide an opportunity to upload files.
 This guide will show you how to use the most important of them.

 ## The media upload component